 While most of the time when I’m traveling I use Google Maps, that app does not work in Cuba.
 The Maps Me app does.

-In addition to the location of various destinations, it also gives you the ratings other user gave those places.
+In addition to the location of various destinations, it also gives you the ratings other users gave those places.
 This alone makes it one of the best Cuba apps out there.

 Download Maps.Me for iOS and Android for free

 Read More: Airport Arrival in Havana, Cuba

 Cuba Apps: Google Translate

 Spanish is the primary language in Cuba and unless you’re fluent you’ll need to download Google Translate to help you get around.

 Before going to Cuba make sure to download Spanish on to your phone.
 Once you do that you’ll be able to use functions on the app including the translator and the photo translate to help translate things like signs and restaurant menus.

 Google Translate is always on my phone no matter where I go, and is one of the best travel apps I have.

 Babbel is an app to download and use before your trip.
 It is my favorite language learning software as it is actually helping me learn Spanish.

 I find learning new languages very challenging because of my dyslexia.
 With Babbel I’ve started learning common phrases and during my second trip to Cuba I was actually able to have short conversations with locals!